wcheng95/Mini-CW/README.md

 Callsign-like decoded, typed, or message text can update the displayed OP name;
-unmatched calls leave the current name unchanged. `mycall` is ignored. `73`, `7 3`, `72`, or `7 2` clears the displayed OP name. `EE` and `E E` do not clear it.
-OP lookup does not expand messages.
+unmatched calls leave the current name unchanged. `mycall` is ignored. `73`, `7 3`, `72`, or `7 2` clears the displayed OP name.

-Tune is a Keyer-only sub-mode.
+### Tune
 Press Tab from the Keyer main page to enter or exit it.
-The top row changes to `Tune` and line 6 shows `Tune`, `Tune:T`, or `Tune:Hold`.
 In Tune mode, paddle tip or ring true-holds tune output through the current keyOut mode.
 Press `T` to start latched tune; press `T` again, press Tab, press the paddle, or wait for `TuneTimeout` to stop it. `TuneTimeout:0` disables the automatic timeout.
 Other keyboard keys are ignored while Tune is active.

-Keyer settings:
+### Keyer settings:

 ```text
 Page 1